 The school library has an excellent selection of basic science books and science project books.
-Our school library is online through the school's website at http://www.lwsd.org/school/twain/Pages/default.aspx.
-Look under "Library" link, then "Library Catalog," then "Online Library Catalog," then choose "Visual" tab at top, then "Science".
+Our school library is online through the school's website at http://schools.lwsd.org/Twain/.
+Look under "Our Library" link then choose "visual search" then "Science".